AFKrcher/probe/README.md

 ### Testing

+#### API Testing

+A basic HEALTHCHECK route is provided by the API.
+Visiting `baseUrl + "/api/test"` or `baseUrl + /api/partner/:key/test` should return an HTTP status of 200 and a "Test Successful..." message.
+Live API testing using an HTTP request-capable client must be done after route or server configuration modifications.

 #### Unit Testing

-Unit testing uses React's testing-library.
-Please refer to the [testing-library](https://testing-library.com/docs/react-testing-library/intro/) documentation for more information on usage and behaviour.
+Unit testing uses React's testing-library, mocha, and chai.
+Please refer to the [testing-library](https://testing-library.com/docs/react-testing-library/intro/), [Meteor Mocha](https://guide.meteor.com/testing.html#mocha), and [Chai](https://www.chaijs.com/) documentation for more information on usage and behaviour.

 #### Cypress Testing